Kyuu-Ji/htb-write-up/helpline/write-up-helpline.md

 ```

 There are some exploits for this software.
 The privilege escalation exploit _exploits/jsp/webapps/46659.py_ looks good but first we need a username.
-If we google for default users for this software, we will get result or another way is to get valid usernames with fuzzing:
+If we google for default users for this software, we will get results or another way is to get valid usernames with fuzzing:

 ```markdown
 wfuzz -w /usr/share/seclists/Usernames/top-usernames-shortlist.txt -u 'http://10.10.10.132:8080/domainServlet/AJaxDomainServlet?action=searchLocalAuthDomain&timestamp=Sun%20Aug%2025%202019%2015:42:43%20GMT+0200%20(CEST)&search=FUZZ'